MarcelRyan/nutribuddies/README.md

 ### Prerequisites

 - Ensure you use an Android Smartphone and internet connection.
-[Flutter installation guide](https://flutter.dev/docs/get-started/install).

 ### Steps